Purchase agreement comparison

 Both contracts require careful review.

 Whether you are buying from D.R.
 Horton or Landsea Homes, the purchase agreement contains clauses that may limit your rights.
-Both builders use standardized contracts that favor the builder.
+Standardized contracts from both builders contain provisions that allocate risk toward the buyer.

 Check your state's specific protections.